-The need to procure a Medicaid RAC at this time is supported by the State's need to meet and fulfill the actions required by the final rule.
-The remainder of this section provides detail regarding the West Virginia Medicaid Program, as well as current program integrity activites.
+The need to procure a Medicaid RAC for the West Virginia Medicaid Pharmacy Program1 at this time is supported by the State's need to meet and fulfill the actions required by the final rule.
+The remainder of this section provides detail regarding the West Virginia Medicaid Program, including the Pharmacy Program, as well as current program integrity activities.

-Within the West Virginia Department of Health and Human Resources, the Bureau for Medical Services, is the single state agency responsible for statewide administration of the Title XIX Medicaid Program, and as such is responsible for establishing the WV Medicaid RAC Program.
-The nature, extent, and scope of West Virginia Medicaid Program coverage, including reimbursement rates and methodologies, are defined in detail in the federally approved West Virginia Medicaid State Plan, which constitutes the formal contract between West Virginia and the Centers for Medicare and Medicaid Services (CMS).
+Within the West Virginia Department of Health and Human Resources, the Bureau for Medical Services is the single state agency responsible for statewide administration of the Title XIX Medicaid Program, and as such is responsible for establishing the WV Medicaid RAC program.
+The nature, extent, and scope of West Virginia Medicaid Program coverage, including reimbursement rates and methodologies, are defined in detail in the federally approved West Virginia Medicaid State Plan, which constitutes the formal contract between West Virginia and the Centers for Medicare and Medicaid Services.
 The Bureau also interacts with other interdepartmental bureaus as well as with all medical service practitioners, providers and provider organizations.